 OSHA Unveils New Web Pages on Fireworks Safety

 OSHA unveiled a new web page designed to help employers and workers understand and minimize risks in the pyrotechnics industry.
-OSHA Assistance for the Pyrotechnics Industry is a joint product of OSHA's recent Alliance with the American Pyrotechnics Association (APA).

 "The technical guidance on these pages will provide useful information to help assure the safety and health of workers in the pyrotechnic industry," said OSHA Administrator John Henshaw.
 "Through our Alliance with APA, we have worked closely with industry experts in providing timely, accurate and relevant information to those who need it.
 With Independence Day celebrations just around the corner, we hope this information can help reduce the number of incidents that occur in commercial pyrotechnic displays."